apache/iotdb/docs/UserGuide/Maintenance-Tools/Metric-Tool.md

 When creating Grafana, you can select the json file you just downloaded to `Import` and select the corresponding target data source for Apache IoTDB Dashboard.

 #### 5.3.2.
-StandaAlone Dashboard Instructions
+Apache IoTDB StandaAlone Dashboard Instructions
-> Except for the metrics specified specially, the following metrics are guaranteed to be available in the monitoring framework at the Important and above levels.
+> Except for the metrics specified specially, the following metrics are guaranteed to be available in the monitoring framework at the Important levels.

 1. `Overview`:
    1. `The number of entity`: The number of entities, currently including the number of timeseries.